edupoux/MVA_2020_SL/TD_#2/README.md

       separated from one another by whitespace characters.
 The output should be in the same bracketed format as the training data.

-You must reimplement yourself the CYK algorithm and the Levenstein distance computation.
+You must reimplement yourself the CYK algorithm and the Levenshtein distance computation.

 Use the SEQUOIA treebank v6.0 (file in the GitHub, bracketed format):